 Artillery Pro may be deployed in any of the 16 supported following AWS regions.
 For a full up-to-date list please see Supported regions.

 artillery CLI will require adequate IAM permissions to be able to interact with the backend.

-deploy command creates a ready-to-use IAM policy which may be attached to other IAM users or roles to allow those users or roles to create and run tests with Artillery Pro.
+deploy command creates a ready-to-use IAM policy which may be attached to existing IAM roles to allow users that assume those roles to interact with Artillery Pro.
+The